 San Diego Interior Design Schools

 The San Diego area offers a few options for students interested in interior design.
-Two schools, both less than 20 minutes from downtown, and their interior design programs are profiled in this article.
+Two schools, both less than 10 miles from downtown, and their interior design programs are profiled in this article.
 There is also a table of facts about each school, including statistics on enrollment, graduation rate, acceptance rate and tuition.
 At the end of the article is the name of one more school that offers a relevant program.

 Comparison of Schools